Tours · Free Tour of Hanoi · Second flagship · French Quarter

 Meeting point

-Statue of the Fallen Heroes, opposite The Huc Red Bridge and Ngoc Son Temple.
-Look for the clearly visible name tag with the red Free Walking Tours logo.
+Statue of the Fallen Heroes, opposite The Huc Red Bridge and Ngoc Son Temple on Hoan Kiem Lake.
+Look for the guide's name tag with the red Free Walking Tours logo.

 Open in Google MapsMeeting time